strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 The EOS guarantees that any set of operations inside Kafka will be completed atomically, either all of the operations succeed or none of them do.
 This is done by defining transaction boundaries that dictate which operations can be grouped together in a single transaction.
 These operations can include reading from topics, writing to topics, and committing offsets.
-A failure during processing can cause a transaction to be aborted, in which case none of the messages from the transaction will be readable by consumers.
+A failure during processing can cause a transaction to be aborted, in which case none of the messages from the transaction will be readable by transactional consumers.
 This helps in maintaining high levels of reliability and consistency as data is processed throughout the application's lifetime.

 <!--more-->